-Effective July 1, 2021, Somers is wholly owned by Greysbridge, and Greysbridge is owned 40% by the Company, 30% by certain investment funds managed by Kelso and 30% by certain investment funds managed by Warburg.
-At December 31, 2022 the Company's carrying value in Greysbridge was \$305.6 million, compared to \$375.7 million at December 31, 2021.
-The Company's carrying value in Greysbridge at December 31, 2021 reflected aggregate purchase price of \$278.9 million along with income (loss) from operating affiliates, which included a one-time gain of \$95.7 million recognized from the acquisition.
-In addition, the 'net realized gains (losses)' line on the Company's consolidated statements of income included a \$33.1 million loss as a result of deconsolidation of Somers in the Company's financial statements following the close of the transaction.
-See <a href="https://no.com
+Effective July 1, 2021, Somers is wholly owned by Greysbridge, and Greysbridge is owned 40% by the Company, 30% by certain investment funds managed by Kelso and 30% by certain investment funds managed by

+Warburg.
+At December 31, 2023 the Company's carrying value in Greysbridge was \$430 million, compared to \$306 million at December 31, 2022.
+The Company's carrying value in Greysbridge reflected aggregate purchase price of \$279 million along with income (loss) from operating affiliates, which included a one-time gain of \$96 million recognized from the acquisition.
+See note 12, "Variable Interest Entity and Noncontrolling Interests."

-The Company recorded income from operating affiliates of \$73.9 million for 2022, compared to income of \$264.7 million for 2021 and \$16.8 million for 2020.
+The Company recorded income from operating affiliates of \$184 million for 2023, compared to \$75 million for 2022 and \$264 million for 2021.